Maximality and numeraires in convex sets of nonnegative random variables: Num eraires

-\begin{rem} In Example \ref{exa: util_max_osp}, under certain assumptions on the utility random field $U$, the set $\C$ and the optimizer $g \in \Cmax$, it is concluded that $g \in \Csupp$.
-The most restrictive assumption is the boundedness from above of the utility random field, encoded in the requirement $\expecp \bra{0 \vee U(\infty)} < \infty$.
-This assumption is there to ensure that $\U$ is $[-\infty, \infty)$-valued and upper semi-continuous, in order to allow the invocation of Proposition \ref{prop: conv_mon_max} and obtain existence of an optimizer $g \in \Cmax$.
-However, if existence of an optimizer $g \in \C$ can be obtained with other methods, in which case Lemma \ref{lem: max_help_1} from Appendix \ref{sec: app} ensures that it can be additionally assumed that $g \in \Cmax$, the discussion in Example \ref{exa: util_max_osp} goes through even without enforcing boundedness conditions on $U$.
+\begin{rem} In the discussion of the above example, under certain assumptions on the utility random field $U$, the set $\C$ and the optimiser $g \in \Cmax$, it is concluded that $g \in \Cnum$.
+The most restrictive assumption is the boundedness from above of the utility random field, encoded in the requirement $\expec \bra{0 \vee U(\infty)} < \infty$.
+This assumption is there to ensure that $\U$ is $[-\infty, \infty)$-valued and upper semi-continuous, in order to allow the invocation of Proposition \ref{prop: conv_mon_max} and obtain existence of an optimiser $g \in \Cmax$.
+However, if existence of an optimiser $g \in \C$ can be obtained with other methods, in which case Lemma \ref{lem: zorn} ensures that it can be additionally assumed that $g \in \Cmax$, the discussion of the above example goes through even without enforcing boundedness conditions on $U$.
 (The other, milder, assumptions should of course still be satisfied.)
-There has been a significant body of work in the field of financial mathematics where existence of optimizers for such types of expected utility maximization problems is established using convex duality methods; for successful examples, see \cite{MR2023886} in the case of deterministic $U$ and \cite{KarZit03} for the case where $U$ may actually be a random field. \end{rem}
+There has been a significant body of work in the field of mathematical finance where existence of optimisers for such types of expected utility maximisation problems is established using convex duality methods; for more examples, see \cite{MR2023886} in the case of deterministic $U$ and \cite{KarZit03} for the case where $U$ may actually be a random field. \end{rem}